oroinc/documentation/book/data_api.rst

 |

-There is a documentation on how a method can be used with different resource URIs and there is a sandbox that contains a form that can be used to perform API requests.
+There is a documentation on how a method can be used with different resource URIs and there is a sandbox which contains a form that can be used to perform API requests.
 To review the documentation and access the sandbox, click the method row for a specific resource URI.
 You will see the corresponding tabs in the expanded area.

 |